-Pascal had been stuck in his irritable mood for several days now.
+Pascal had been stuck in an irritable mood for several days now.

-The Farspeak spell opened the most reliable communication channel using ungrounded telepathy, but it required both the sender and the receiver to concentrate on maintaining the one-to-one link.
+Farspeak spells opened the most reliable communication channel that could be made using spellcraft.
+But it required both the sender and the receiver to concentrate on maintaining the one-to-one link.

-Due to her busy schedule, Pascal only called during weekend nights; but in the past, even when she attended a special council meeting, Sylviane always at least sent back a brief reply before closing the connection.
+Due to her busy schedule, Pascal only called once a week.
+However in the past, even if she was attending a special council meeting, Sylviane always at least sent back a brief reply before closing the connection.

 The fact he knew exactly why she ignored him only deepened his melancholy.
 It certainly kept him awake late into the night.

-Ariadne's invitation to Kaede didn't help his moodiness, but it was a mere drop in the bucket compared to Sylviane hanging up his calls on both Saturday and Sunday nights.
-Pascal had no wish to further irritate his fiancée by pestering her nonstop, but shutting down two attempts per day made it evident that she was deliberately not talking to him.
+Ariadne's invitation to Kaede didn't help his moodiness, but it was a mere drop in the bucket compared to Sylviane ignoring his calls on both Saturday and Sunday nights.
+Pascal had no wish to further irritate his fiancée by pestering her nonstop.
+However, shutting down two attempts per day made it evident that she was deliberately not talking to him.

 Sunday night was the first time Pascal realized just how late Kaede stayed awake every night, shifting and turning.

 Kaede's collapse on Monday night began to push his limits.
-Fatigue was but one factor; Pascal was also not used to being emotionally strung.
+Fatigue was but one factor.
+Pascal was also not used to being emotionally strung out.

-On Tuesday morning, a noble who unwisely spoke ill of Rhin-Lotharingie's recent policies received a ferocious tongue lashing from Pascal.
+On Tuesday morning, a noble who criticized the Emperor's recent policies received a ferocious tongue lashing from Pascal.
 After that, everyone stayed twice the distance they usually kept from him.
 Professor Albert noticed this, and requested some early research discussion from Pascal's Pandemonium Doctrine project in order to 'keep his thoughts occupied'.
 As expected, the assignment kept Pascal contemplative for the remainder of the day and well into the evening.

 "Hey Pascal," Kaede asked from behind him.
 "Did you know that the familiars of mages who die of old age often revert back to normal and live on?"

-"Can't you at least look into some method of how I can get back?"
+"Can't you at least try to look into some method of how I can get back?"

-Sighing, Pascal put down the ink stone that he used to channel words straight onto parchment.
-He turned back around to face the familiar girl.
-Sitting in his bed with another book opened between her small hands, she wore only the white halter-top he dressed her in on the first night.
-Meanwhile, her long cream-white hair draped across her bare back and shoulders, pooling into a pile besides her.
+Kaede sat in his bed with another book opened between her small hands.
+She wore only the white halter-top he dressed her in on the first night.
+Meanwhile, her long, snowy hair draped across her bare back and shoulders, pooling into a pile besides her atop the bed.

-"I have thought about this Kaede, but by all knowledge there is simply no viable solution.
-We cannot just cut the bond and hope a miracle happens to return everything back to before, nor does any banishment magic work on your naturalized body, either due to its form or due to the link.
-In fact, I even asked Professor von Grimm -- he teaches teleportation -- to cast the ancient planar banishment spell on those clothes that came with you; it did not work on them either.
-Even if we knew exactly which world you came from out of the infinite numbers out there among the multiverse, the magic of the worldwalkers is a tale of old legends and folklore, not something achieved within the annals of modern sorcery."
+"I have thought about this Kaede.
+But by all knowledge there is simply no viable solution.
+We cannot just cut the bond and hope a miracle happens to return everything back to before.
+Nor does any banishment magic work on your naturalized body, either due to its form or due to the link.
+In fact, I even asked Professor Beaucaire -- he teaches teleportation -- to cast the ancient planar banishment spell on a sample of your blood.
+It did not work.
+Therefore, even if we knew exactly which world you came from out of the infinite numbers out there among the multiverse, we couldn't send you there.
+The magic of the worldwalkers is a tale of old legends and folklore.
+It is not something achieved within the annals of modern sorcery."